Damcy/prioritized-experience-replay/README.md

 2. [Atari](https://github.com/Kaixhin/Atari) by @Kaixhin, Atari uses torch to implement rank-based algorithm.

 ### Application
 1. TEST1 PASSED: These code has been applied to my own NLP DQN experiment, it significantly improves performance.
+See [here](https://github.com/Damcy/cascadeLSTMDRL) for more detail.